Teplizumab: Research

-Teplizumab has been used in clinical trials with the aim of protecting the remaining β-cells in newly diagnosed type 1 diabetes patients.
+Teplizumab has been used in clinical trials with the aim of protecting the remaining β-cells in people newly diagnosed with type 1 diabetes.
 Immunomodulatory agents such as anti-CD3-antibodies may restore normal glucose control if provided in very early stages of the disease, such as stage 2 T1DM, when there are still enough beta cells to maintain euglycemia.

 Teplizumab has been evaluated for treatment of renal allograft rejection, for induction therapy in islet transplant recipients, and for psoriatic arthritis.

 A phase II study showed that teplizumab could delay the development of diabetes in family members of type 1 diabetics showing signs of progression towards diabetes by about two years after a single treatment, renewing interest in its use as a preventive rather than therapeutic treatment in high-risk patients.

+A systematic review and meta-analysis, published in 2024, found that use of teplizumab is associated with better preservation of circulating C-peptide levels.